maguowei/awesome-stars/README.md

 - [projectdiscovery/httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit allows to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads.
 - [syndtr/goleveldb](https://github.com/syndtr/goleveldb) - LevelDB key/value database in Go.
 - [grafana/mimir](https://github.com/grafana/mimir) - Grafana Mimir provides horizontally scalable, highly available, multi-tenant, long-term storage for Prometheus.
-- [sealerio/sealer](https://github.com/sealerio/sealer) - Seal your applications all dependencies and kubernetes into CloudImage!
-Build Deliver and Run user-defined clusters in one command.
+- [sealerio/sealer](https://github.com/sealerio/sealer) - A tool to seal application's all dependencies and Kubernetes into CloudImage, distribute this application anywhere via CloudImage, and run it within any cluster in one command.
 - [lifei6671/interview-go](https://github.com/lifei6671/interview-go) - golang面试题集合
 - [dagger/dagger](https://github.com/dagger/dagger) - A portable devkit for CI/CD pipelines
 - [google/go-licenses](https://github.com/google/go-licenses) - Reports on the licenses used by a Go package and its dependencies.